Special Educational Needs & Disability

 - These decisions are made in consultation with teachers, SENCO and senior leadership team.
 Decisions are based upon termly tracking of pupil progress and/or as a result of assessments by outside services.

 - During their school life, if further concerns are identified due to the pupil’s wellbeing or lack of progress, then other interventions may be arranged.

 15. How will I be involved in discussions about and planning for my child’s education?

 - All parents/carers have a responsibility to support their child’s education

-- Parents/carers support home learning and Individual Action Plan targets.
+- Parents/carers support home learning and OPP targets.

 - Discussions with teachers/SENCO/other professionals.